MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

   - Having VM RDP port 3389 open on the internet exposes VMs to continual bad actor activity.
 Azure IP addresses are well-known, and hackers continually probe them for attacks on open 3389 ports.
   - Just in time uses network security groups (NSGs) and incoming rules that limit the amount of time that a specific port is open.
   - With just in time enabled, Security Center checks that a user has role-based access control (RBAC) write access permissions for a VM.
 In addition, specify rules for how users can connect to VMs.
 If permissions are OK, an access request is approved and Security Center configures NSGs to allow inbound traffic to the selected ports for the amount of time you specify.
 NSGs are return to their previous state when the time expires.
-- **Adaptive application controls.** Keep software and malware off VMs by controlling which apps run on them using dynamic allow lists.
+- **Adaptive application controls.** Keep software and malware off VMs by controlling which applications run on them using dynamic allow lists.
-  - Adaptive application controls allow you to approve apps, and prevent rogue users or administrators from installing unapproved or vetting software apps on your VMs.
+  - Adaptive application controls allow you to approve applications, and prevent rogue users or administrators from installing unapproved or vetting software applications on your VMs.
-    - You can block or alert attempts to run malicious apps, avoid unwanted or malicious apps, and ensure compliance with your organization's app security policy.
+    - You can block or alert attempts to run malicious applications, avoid unwanted or malicious applications, and ensure compliance with your organization's application security policy.
 - **File Integrity Monitoring.** Ensure the integrity of files running on VMs.
   - You don't need to install software to cause VM issues.
 Changing a system file can also cause VM failure or performance degradation.
 File Integrity Monitoring examines system files and registry settings for changes, and notifies you if something is updated.
   - Security Center recommends which files you should monitor.